pulp/oci_env/README.md

 Variables are templated using pythons `"{VAR}".template(VAR="my_var")` function, so they must be referenced as `{VARIABLE_NAME}` in environment and compose files.

 Profiles can use variables outside of this list as well.
-They are just required to be defined in the user's compose.env file as oci-env cannot provide default values for custom variables.
+They are just required to be defined in the user's compose.env file or in the profile's (or its parents) `profile_default_config.env` file.

 Example pulp_config.env: